DraconicVision/Git-Documentation/README.md

 reverts from the current head which is the branch you are on currently.
 If you do
 > git status

-You should see the files you modified are staged but not yet comitted.
+You should see the files you modified are staged but not yet committed.

 ### Removing a Pushed Commit from your Repository
 **Source** *https://www.youtube.com/watch?v=g8UgXgqEJXs&list=PLnTRniWXnjf_abqo7qnrPsqo148VRYxjv&index=6*